 Singing Bowls & Meditation

-How the Singing Bowl came to be developed:
+How the Singing Bowls & Meditation came to be developed:

-Evidence the metal bell originated in China, earliest known Shang dynasty bells being among the oldest bronze objects found in China.
-Possibly originated from grain scoops of standard capacity (the word chung or grain measure is used in many ancient texts to mean a bell).
+Evidence the metal bell originated in China.
+Earliest known from the Shang dynasty bells being among the oldest bronze objects found in China.
+Possibly originated from grain scoops of standard capacity (the word chung or grain measure used in many ancient texts to mean a bell).
 Early bronze standing bells called nao embody some of the highest technical skills of Chinese civilisation and represent the earliest known form of chiming bell.
 Taking the shape of hollow-stemmed goblets with a curved rim, nao made in sizes varying between 8 and 50 cm.
 Mounted on their stem, with rim uppermost, and struck on the outside with a mallet.
-Nao from southern China produced as single specimens, while in the north produced in chimed sets of three.
+Nao from southern China produced as single specimens.
+While in the north produced in chimed sets of three.
 Some constructed such that striking at two different points would produce different ringing tones.

-Although it is sometimes stated that ‘Tibetan singing bowls’ date back to a pre-Buddhist, shamanic Bon-Po tradition, the manufacture and use of bowls specifically for the purpose of ‘singing’ (as opposed to standing bells/bowls that are intended to be struck) is believed to be a modern phenomenon.
+Although sometimes stated that ‘Tibetan singing bowls’ date back to a pre-Buddhist, shamanic Bon-Po tradition.
+Manufacture and use of bowls specifically for the purpose of ‘singing’ (as opposed to standing bells/bowls that are intended to be struck) believed to be a modern phenomenon.

 We have also found that the tone and nature of the vibration one achieves can be influenced by the surroundings of the room.

 For more information – have a look on Wikipedia

 - £34.50 Add to basket